Chris Paul: Franchise record in wins (2021–2022)

 In Game 1 of the first round of the playoffs, Paul scored 19 of his 30 points in the fourth quarter along with seven rebounds, 10 assists, and three steals on 12-of-16 shooting from the field in a 110–99 win over the New Orleans Pelicans.
 He also became the oldest player in NBA history to put up at least 30 points and 10 assists in a playoff game.
 In Game 3, Paul scored 19 of his 28 points in the fourth quarter along with 14 assists to lead the Suns to a 114–111 win.
 In Game 6, he closed the series with 33 points along with eight assists and five rebounds on 14-of-14 shooting, which set the record for the most field goals in a game without a miss in NBA playoffs history.
 On May 2, in Game 1 of the Western Conference Semifinals, Paul moved past Tony Parker for fifth all-time in career playoff assists in a 121–114 win over the Dallas Mavericks.
 The Suns jumped to a 2–0 lead in the series before losing in seven games.
-Paul became the first player in NBA playoff history to lose five series in which his team led 2–0.
+Paul then became the first player in NBA playoff history to lose five series in which his team led 2–0, breaking his own NBA record, of four, set the previous year.

-11,000 assists and 2,500 steals (2022–2023)
+20,000 points and 11,000 assists (2022–2023)

 On October 23, 2022, Paul recorded seven points, eight rebounds and eleven assists in an 112–95 win over the Los Angeles Clippers.
 He joined John Stockton and Jason Kidd as the only players in NBA history with 11,000 assists.
 Paul also became the first player in the league with 20,000 points and 11,000 assists.
 On October 30, Paul posted 15 assists along with 10 points and 0 turnovers in a 124–109 win over the Houston Rockets.
 On December 19, Paul scored a then season-high 28 points and delivered eight assists in a 130–104 win over the Los Angeles Lakers.
 On Christmas Day, Paul recorded 17 points, a then season-high 16 assists and 0 turnovers in a 128–125 overtime loss against the Denver Nuggets.

 On January 22, 2023, Paul returned to the lineup after missing the previous seven games with a hip injury.
 He had 22 points, 11 assists, six rebounds and three steals to lead the Suns to an 112–110 win over the Memphis Grizzlies.
 On January 28, Paul scored a season-high 31 points, along with seven rebounds and 11 assists in a 128–118 overtime win over the San Antonio Spurs.
 On February 14, Paul posted 17 points and a season-high 19 assists in a 120–107 win over the Sacramento Kings.
 The next game, Paul surpassed Michael Jordan for third on the NBA all-time career steals list.
 On April 6, Paul scored 25 points and made a career-high seven three-pointers in a 119–115 win over the Denver Nuggets.